GeoInsights-GeoConnaissances/GeoProducts-Portfolio/README.md

 © His Majesty the King in Right of Canada, as represented by the Minister of Natural Resources

-© Sa Majesté la Roi du Chef du Canada, représentée par le ministre des Ressources naturelles
+© Sa Majesté la Roi du Chef du Canada, représenté par le ministre des Ressources naturelles